 The affects on a child who experiences issue with sensory integration

 How do issues with sensory integration affect a person?

 They may be overly sensitive to touch, movement, sights, smells, taste and sounds.

 This may be present in behaviours such as irritability or withdrawal when touched, avoidance of certain textures of clothes or food, distractibility, fearful reactions to ordinary movement activities (swinging, spinning).

-The child or adult may be constantly on the move or may be slow to warm–up and fatigue easily.
+The child or adult may be constantly on the move, may be slow to warm–up, or may become tired quickly.
 Some people fluctuate between extremes.

 These may be evident in a pre-schooler along with other signs of poor sensory integration.
-In a school-aged child, there may be problems in some academic areas despite normal intelligence. in adults, difficulties can affect skills needed in the workplace or a social/community setting.
+In a school-aged child, there may be problems in some academic areas despite normal intelligence.
+In young adults, difficulties can affect skills needed in the workplace or a social/community setting.

 This child or young adult may be impulsive or distractible and show a lack of planning in approach to tasks.
 Some children or young adults have difficulty adjusting to new situations.
 Others may react with frustration, aggression, or withdrawal when they encounter failure.

 They may feel frustrated, have a poor opinion of themselves, and lack confidence.